Paradies tree

 Best Market: Mercado Municipal

 Known affectionately among locals as the “Mercadão” (“Big Market”), São Paulo’s principal food market is a must for spectacle as much as sustenance.
-Located in Centro, the building itself is a 1920s belle epoque cavalcade of stained glass and looming domes clocking in at 136,000 sq ft.
-Inside, endless rows of colorful exotic fruits and produce, fish, meats, sweets, spices, fresh juices and numerous specialty restaurants (famed mortadella sandwiches at Bar do Mané, fried pastries known as pasteis at Hocca Bar and so on).
+Located in Centro, the building itself is a 1920s Belle Époque cavalcade of stained glass and looming domes, measuring a whopping 136,000 square feet.
+Inside, endless rows of colorful exotic fruits and produce, fish, meats, sweets, spices, fresh juices, and numerous specialty restaurants.
+Dig into the famed mortadella sandwiches at Bar do Mané, fried pastries known as pasteis at Hocca Bar, and so on.
 You can nosh away an entire afternoon here!

 Best Specialty Street: Rua Oscar Freire

-A refuge for glitz and glamour in a concrete jungle, tree-lined Rua Oscar Freire in the tony Jardins district of the city is the go-to address for trendy cafes, concept stores, flagship boutiques, top-end restaurants and beautiful people being hot.
-Homegrown brands like Oshklen, Havaianas, Chili Beans, Richards, Ellus, Galeria Melissa and Cavalera occupy some of the most expensive real-estate per sq meter in Latin America; and the original location of Brazil’s best gelato, Bacio di Latte, is here as well.
+A refuge for glitz and glamour in a concrete jungle, tree-lined Rua Oscar Freire in the tony Jardins district of the city is the go-to address for trendy cafes, concept stores, flagship boutiques, top-end restaurants, and beautiful people looking beautiful.
+Homegrown brands like Oshklen, Havaianas, Chili Beans, Richards, Ellus, Galeria Melissa, and Cavalera occupy some of the most expensive real estate per square meter in Latin America.
+The original location of Brazil’s best gelato, Bacio di Latte, is here as well.
 Get to steppin’!

 Best for Local Design: Firma Casa